techtrekleo/audio-visualizer/README.md

 ## Running Locally / Development Setup

-Before deploying, you can run this project on your own computer for development and testing.
+Before loading as an extension, you can run this project on your own computer for development and testing.

 ### Prerequisites